 To take one of our MA courses you must have one of the following:

-- a good undergraduate degree (we will consider a 2:2 if we are sufficiently impressed by your potential)
+- A 2:1 honours degree (we will consider a 2:2 if we are sufficiently impressed by your potential).

 Months of entry